Left and right are joining forces to ban lawmakers from trading stock

 “Those of us who support banning stock trading in Congress are very vocal in our position, but that doesn’t mean that there aren’t opponents,” Magaziner said.

 Some members expressed urgency in moving the bill through the House.
-Rep. Anna Paulina Luna, R-Fla. said they have “asked nicely for leadership to put this on the floor" and set a deadline for the end of month before she would seek to force a vote.
+Rep. Anna Paulina Luna, R-Fla., said they have “asked nicely for leadership to put this on the floor" and set a deadline for the end of the month before she would seek to force a vote.

 A version of the trading ban that advanced out of one Senate panel was described by Republican Sen. Ron Johnson of Wisconsin as “legislative demagoguery.”